7-day-stone/AlphaCAM-Training-GitBook/part-ii-creating-your-cut-file/a.-cleaning-up-the-template-file.md

 # Cleaning Up The Template File

+This is the first step after importing your files into AlphaCAM.
+You must change all the lines to fit the layers you use, and delete any you dont need.
+Then you'll need to create your inside corner radiuses.

+## Changing Layers

 Once imported, you will see a file similar looking to this one

 ![Beginning File](../.gitbook/assets/beginningfile.png)